Programme: Thursday 2 July 2026

 9 - 11.30am

-Want to find out more about Shinrin-yoku?
-Then join me for a ‘nature immersive experience’, in which you will learn some of the health benefits of this practice.
+Want to find out more about Shinrin Yoku, also known as 'forest bathing'?
+Join this nature immersive experience in which you will learn some of the health benefits of this practice.

 AI is here, experience using AI